vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ###  unique0 if

-This statement is same as the if condition statement when only one condition is true in the whole code .
+This statement is the same as the if condition statement when only one condition is true in the whole code.

-If more than one condition is true , it will read the first true condition and display the output without any error but display a warning (more than one condition is true ).
+If more than one condition is true, it will read the first true condition and display the output without any error but display a warning (more than one condition is true ).
-If more than one condition is false , it will not display any output , not even any error and warning.
+If more than one condition is false, it will not display any output, not even any error and warning.

-Below examples will show the difference between the unique0 if and traditional if else condition .
+The below examples will show the difference between the unique0 if and traditional if else condition.

   **Syntax** -
 `               unique0 if(condition)begin  `